 After Washington left Mount Vernon in 1775, he would not return again for over six years.
 Every year, during the long winter months when the fighting was at a standstill, the General asked Martha to join him at his winter encampment.

 Every year she made the arduous journey to his camp, whether it was at Cambridge, Valley Forge, Philadelphia, Morristown, Newburgh, or elsewhere.
 She stayed with him for months at a time.
-In fact, during the period from April 1775 until December 1783 Martha was able to be with her husband for almost half the time he was away.
+In fact, during the period from April 1775 until December 1783 Martha Washington was with her husband for almost half the time he was away.
 The General regarded his wife’s presence as so essential to the cause that he sought reimbursement from Congress for her traveling expenses.

-Before she could make the first trip, however, Martha had to undergo her own ordeal.
+Before she could make the first trip, however, Martha Washington had to undergo her own ordeal.
 She had to be inoculated for smallpox.
 Smallpox was one of the most deadly enemies soldiers faced during wartime.
 After successfully weathering the inoculation, Martha could then travel to the soldiers’ camp without fear of contracting the disease or transmitting it to others.

 Women and the Army

-Martha was far from being the only woman at camp.
+Martha Washington was far from the only woman at camp.
 In the eighteenth century, women were a visible part of any part of army encampment.
 Some of these women were the wives of soldiers who simply trailed along, having nowhere else to go.
 Other women offered their services for pay, as cooks, washerwomen, nurses, prostitutes, or seamstresses.

-At the winter encampments, Martha often associated with the wives of other officers.
+At the winter encampments, Martha Washington often associated with the wives of other officers.
 She was especially fond of Lucy Knox, wife of General Henry Knox, and Kitty Greene, wife of General Nathanael Greene.
 They became good friends, helping each other through difficult times by talking, singing, and doing needlework together.

-Martha’s Role at Camp
+Martha Washington’s Role at Camp

-As the wife of the Commander-in-Chief, Martha had more responsibility than the other wives.
+As the wife of the Commander-in-Chief, Martha Washington had more responsibility than the other wives.
 She was the General’s sounding board and closest confidant.
 She acted as his secretary and representative, copying letters and representing him at official functions.
 She comforted sick or wounded soldiers and sponsored social activities that brightened the darkness of the long winter days.
 Her presence not only fortified her husband but helped boost the morale of the entire camp.

-Martha also acted as an intermediary between the General and individuals who asked for his assistance in a variety of matters.
+Martha Washington also acted as an intermediary between the General and individuals who asked for his assistance in a variety of matters.
 In April 1778, for example, four Quaker women from Philadelphia visited Washington’s headquarters at Valley Forge.
 They presented Washington with a petition seeking the release from exile of a group of Quaker men who had been sent to Virginia for their failure to take a loyalty oath.

-These trips were Martha’s first excursions outside of her native Virginia.
+These trips were Martha Washington’s first excursions outside of her native Virginia.
 She found the journeys exhausting and the horrors of war depressing.
 She missed the routines of her daily life at Mount Vernon.
 Most of all, she missed her son, Jacky, and his growing brood of children.
 In 1781, she would lose Jacky himself to the war.
-In making these sacrifices, however, Martha demonstrated that she, no less than her husband, was committed to the success of the patriot cause.
+In making these sacrifices, however, Martha Washington demonstrated that she, no less than her husband, was committed to the success of the patriot cause.

 This article was created out of the collaborative project of George Washington's Mount Vernon and the Center for History and New Media at George Mason University, and is made possible through the generous support of Donald and Nancy de Laski.